 Sinusitis is a medical term that means that your sinuses are inflamed (irritated and swollen), usually because of an infection.
 If you’ve been congested, your head feels “stuffy”, you have a bad headache, and you feel pressure or pain around your eyes (especially over your cheeks), it could be sinusitis.

 What are your sinuses?

 Your sinuses are small spaces in your skull (between the bones around your nose) that are filled with air.
 They’re located behind your eyes, cheeks, forehead, and nasal (nose) bones.
 They’re lined with mucus membranes that work to keep your nose from becoming dry and also trap bacteria so that it doesn’t get into your lungs.

 What causes sinusitis?

-Sinusitis often starts with a viral infection such as a cold, which can cause your sinuses to become inflamed, or “blocked”.
+Sinusitis often starts with a viral infection such as the common cold, which can cause your sinuses to become inflamed, or “blocked”.
 When your sinuses are blocked, too much mucus builds up and doesn’t drain properly.
 Bacteria then get trapped in your sinuses where it’s easy for them to multiply, causing an infection.

 Sinusitis can be: